goldenson/maximeorefice/_posts/2020-03-08-investing.markdown

 date: 2020-03-08
 ---

-Some thoughts about my strategy investing.
+Some thoughts about my investment strategy.

 ## Strategy